Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 Via Extranet

-Reservation management
+Reservation Management

 This functional block contains a set of means to store and process all incoming booking requests by assigning them to responsible individual managers or teams.
-It also contains sophisticated filtering and listing capabilities allowing to build lists of bookings by time/date, sales channel, supplier, responsible manager/service team, and many other parameters.
-Modern reservation management is able to process incoming booking requests in different ways:
+It also contains sophisticated filtering and listing capabilities, allowing you to sort lists of bookings by time/date, sales channel, supplier, responsible manager/service team, and many other parameters.

-Distribution management
+Distribution Management

-• B2B sales covering the distribution of travel products via or to various legal entities.
+• B2B sales covering the distribution of travel products via or to various legal entities;

 • B2C sales responsible for sales to the end traveler.